This position is located within the Louisiana Department of Health l Office of Public Health l East Baton Rouge Parish.

 A Ph.D. in public health; counseling; social work; psychology; rehabilitation services; economics; business, public, or health administration will substitute for two years of the required experience.

 Graduate training will substitute for a maximum of two years of the required experience.

 Health services include all services dealing with the diagnosis and treatment of disease, or the promotion, maintenance and restoration of health for sick or injured individuals.

 Examples of public health jobs include sanitarian, public health engineer and public health epidemiologist.

 Any college hours or degree must be from a school accredited by one of the following regional accrediting bodies: the Middle States Commission on Higher Education; the New England Commission of Higher Education; the Higher Learning Commission; the Northwest Commission on Colleges and Universities; the Southern Association of Colleges and Schools; and the Western Association of Schools and Colleges.

 Function of Work:

-To perform research, analysis and policy management activities related to statewide health or social service program(s).
+To administer small and less complex statewide health or social service program(s).

 Level of Work: